yazz/VisualJS/README.md

 Postgres is supported now.

-The realtime support for Coils is based around the pinciples of the Meteor.js realtime system.
-Just like Meteor, Coils also uses a client side cache connected to a server which contains the full data for each connected client.
+The realtime support for AppShare is based around the pinciples of the Meteor.js realtime system.
+Just like Meteor, AppShare also uses a client side cache connected to a server which contains the full data for each connected client.

 With Meteor.js it uses a client side cache called MiniMongo which gets updates from the MongoDb server by uses Mongo Oplog tailing to get changes from the Mongo database.
-The first version of Coils realtime database support uses the Postgres database to detect when changes are made.
+The first version of AppShare realtime database support uses the Postgres database to detect when changes are made.